It wasn’t long ago that brands dictated the relationship with consumers, telling them what they wanted through (not-so-subliminal) advertising.

 Benefits of being product-led

 A lot has changed in the way users interact with software over the past decade or so.
-But word-of-mouth is still one of the most powerful ways to gain new business.
+In fact, in a recent survey we conducted of 350 SaaS professionals, we learned that 82% believe product-led user expectations have risen in the past 2 years.

 A better user experience ultimately turns more of your users into product champions who will bring in new users through referrals, invites, and positive reviews.
 (And just as you provide self-service upgrade opportunities, you should provide happy users with easy ways to share your app with friends and colleagues.)